Bzacarias03/NYC-GeoGuesser/README.md

 ## Real-time Features

-- **Live Player Updates**: See when players join/leave lobbies
+- **Live Player Updates**: See when players join/leave lobbies via Socket.io
-- **Synchronized Timers**: All players see the same countdown
+- **Synchronized Timers**: All players see the same countdown and round timers
-- **Instant Guess Display**: Watch other players' guesses appear in real-time
+- **Instant Guess Display**: Watch other players' guesses appear in real-time on the map
 - **Score Updates**: Live scoreboard updates after each round
-- **Connection Handling**: Graceful reconnection for network issues
+- **Connection Handling**: Graceful reconnection with exponential backoff for network issues
+- **Host Migration**: Automatic host migration if the current host disconnects

 ## Contributing